huskyachao/starter-hugo-academic/content/publication/mmEve-MobiCom22/index.md

 abstract: Earpiece mode of smartphones is often used for confidential communication.
 In this paper, we proposed a remote(>2m) and motion-resilient attack on smartphone earpiece.
 We developed an end-to-end eavesdropping system mmEve based on a commercial mmWave sensor to recover speech emitted from smartphone earpiece.
 The rationale of the attack is based on our observation that, soundwaves emitted from the smartphone's earpiece have a strong correlation with reflected mmWaves from the smartphone's rear.
 However, we find the recovered speech suffers from the sensor's self-noise and smartphone user's motion which limit attack distance to less than 2m, causing limited threats in real world.
 We modeled the motion interference under mmWave sensing and proposed a motion-resilient solution by optimizing the fitting function on I/Q plane.
 To achieve a practical attack with reasonable attack distance, we developed a GAN-based denoising scheme to eliminate the noise pattern of the sensor, which boosted the attack range to 6--8m.
 We evaluated mmEve with extensive experiments and find 23 different models of smartphones manufactured by Samsung, Huawei, etc. can be compromised by the proposed attack.

 # Summary.
 An optional shortened abstract.
+summary: Chao Wang, Feng Lin, Tiantian Liu, Kaidi Zheng, Zhibo Wang, Zhengxiong Li, Ming-Chun Huang, Wenyao Xu, and Kui Ren.
-summary: In this paper, we proposed a remote(>2m) and motion-resilient attack on smartphone earpiece.
+# In this paper, we proposed a remote(>2m) and motion-resilient attack on smartphone earpiece.
 We developed the mmEve system based on COTS mmWave sensors to recover speech emitted from smartphone earpiece.

 tags: []